2025

 Measures to support refugee scientists and students from Ukraine

-With the beginning of Russia's war against Ukraine, the Länder and the Federal Government have made great efforts to counter the effects of the war.
+With the beginning of Russia's war against Ukraine, the Länder and the Federal Government have made significant efforts to counter the effects of the war.
 In the Lübeck Declaration, the ministers of the Federation and the Länder responsible for science declared their full solidarity with Ukrainian scientists and students.
-On the initiative of the Federal Ministry of Education and Research (Bundesministeriums für Bildung und Forschung – BMBF), the science ministries of the Länder and the Alliance of Science Organisations, a central contact point for stu-dents and scientists was created at the German Academic Exchange Service (Deutscher Akademischer Austauschdienst – DAAD), through which information on concrete support measures by the Federal Government, Länder, institutions of higher education, science organisations, student unions and foundations was bundled and made accessible.
+On the initiative of the Federal Ministry of Education and Research (Bundesministeriums für Bildung und Forschung – BMBF), the science ministries of the Länder and the Alliance of Science Organisations, a central contact point for students and scientists was created at the German Academic Exchange Service (Deutscher Akademischer Austauschdienst – DAAD), through which information on concrete support measures by the Federal Government, Länder, institutions of higher education, science organisations, student unions and foundations was bundled and made accessible.

 The Länder are grateful to the higher education institutions for the numerous other support measures and offers.
 As an example, the so-called multifactor test, which serves as a substitute for the regular state examination for the acquisition of a Ukrainian higher education entrance qualification that will not take place in 2022, is being conducted at six German higher education institutions.